driessene/acoustic_camera/readme.md

 - port_get(self): Gets data from all ports.
 Always use this than accessing individual queues/ports.
 If a single port is used, add [0] to the end of the call to get the data.
 This is a blocking operation.
 - port_put(self, data): Puts data to all destination ports.

+## Message
+Messages are used to send data between stages.
+They are similar in thinking of emails between people.
+Messages have a main payload and metadata about the payload.

+### Properties
+payload - any: The main content of the message. timestamp - datetime.time: The time the message was created.
+This is also automatically set.
+kwargs: Pass any other key word arguments as metadata if wanted.
+For example: source, size, state, etc.

 ## Bus
 Buses are a stage which take several import ports, merges them into a tuple, and pushes to destinations.
 Useful for passing several stages to a single stage.
 It is preferred to have stages with several input ports, but this is an alternative if needed.